IBE160/SG-Gruppe-A/docs/sprint-artifacts/1-2-user-account-creation.md

 **Acceptance Criteria Coverage:**
 -   **AC 1:** Users can successfully create a new account using a unique email and a password meeting complexity requirements, and are redirected on success.
     -   **Status:** IMPLEMENTED
-    -   **Evidence:** `frontend/app/register/page.tsx` for UI and redirect. `frontend/app/api/auth/register/route.ts` for server-side validation, password hashing, and DB insertion. `frontend/app/api/auth/register/route.test.ts` for unit test verification.
+    -   **Evidence:** `frontend/app/register/page.tsx` for UI and redirect. `frontend/app/api/auth/register/route.ts` for server-side validation, using `supabase.auth.signUp`. `frontend/app/api/auth/register/route.test.ts` for unit test verification.

 **Task Completion Validation:**
 -   Task 1 (AC: 1) - Marked `[x]`